Want to be a continuous cruiser?

 What rules do I have to follow as a continuous cruiser?

-As managers of 2,000 miles of canals and rivers we have to interpret the law relating to continuous cruisers.
-We have to translate it into something that not only creates a framework for our staff to apply consistently, but also something that boaters can understand.
+We care for 2,000 miles of canals and rivers so we have to interpret the law relating to continuous cruisers.
+We have to translate it into something that not only creates a framework for our staff to apply consistently, but also something that is clear for boaters.
 This has been done, and revised over many years and it’s called the ‘Guidance for boaters without a home mooring’.

-Do read the guidance in full, but in a nutshell, it explains that you must use the boat to genuinely cruise in a mainly progressive fashion (A to B to C to D rather than A to B to A to B) from place to place and must not stop for more than 14 days in any one place.
+Do read the guidance in full, but in a nutshell, it explains that you must use the boat to genuinely cruise (A to B to C to D rather than A to B to A to B) from place to place and must not stop for more than 14 days in any one place.
 If you're planning on continuously cruising then it's best to get an idea of what range of movement we'd expect you to be doing over the course of your licence period.

 What happens if I don’t follow the rules?

 If your cruising pattern isn’t wide ranging enough or you stay in one place for too long then, ultimately, we might have to remove your boat from the water.
-We don’t ever do this lightly and it is our last resort after a very fair series of clear warnings.
+We don’t ever do this lightly and it is our last resort after a series of clear written warnings.